Allure Medical Billing FAQs

 What do the “Credits” on the statement mean?

-A credit can be a patient payment, insurance payment or insurances adjustment.
+A credit can be a patient payment, insurance payment or insurance adjustment.
 Insurance adjustments are generally made to adjust off the difference between the amount charged to insurance and the amount the insurance company approves of for that charge.

 What is the difference between “Total Balance” and “Patient Balance” on the statement?